These pages are designed to help teachers rapidly adapt their delivery of teaching and course assessments as an alternative to face-to-face teaching.

 Focus on pragmatic, quick, and simple approaches to online delivery of material.
 In this context, this means focusing on the simplest possible way to deliver your course: written material over recordings and recordings over live online sessions.

-This is an extraordinary situation and none of the staff or students of the university signed up for it.
+COVID-19 presents and extraordinary situation that none of the staff or students of the University signed up for.
 We should all prioritise treating each other and our students with empathy and understanding.
 Many of our students will be facing economic precarity, a need to care for children or sick adults, and social and physical isolation.

 Let your students know what is happening in the course and what avenues of support are available to them.
 Misunderstandings can proliferate online if not quickly addressed, and good communication can do a lot to reduce anxiety.
 Use your presence on Canvas (through course announcements, discussion forums) to continue to encourage calm and exercise care for our students.